dhimmel/blog/content/posts/2020-10-20_long-trail-maps/long-trail-maps.md

 Do you see the section in the middle of the trail (Green Mountain National Forest) where I don't have any of the most recent edits?
 That is because another user [Adam Franco](https://www.openstreetmap.org/user/Adam%20Franco) made [further enhancements](https://overpass-api.de/achavi/?changeset=103664322) more recently.

 That is the beauty of OpenStreetMap.
 It is a living map,
 whose model of open licensing and crowdsourced contribution give rise to a map more complete and encompassing than any proprietary alternative.

-Liberate the trails, put them on the map!
+Liberate the trails, put them on _the map_!

 <!--
 ## Google MyMaps